LA Centers for Alcohol and Drug Abuse (LACADA)

 LA Centers for Alcohol and Drug Abuse (LACADA) - Santa Fe Springs, CA

 La Centers For Alcohol And Drug Abuse lacada is an addiction treatment center located at 11015 Bloomfield Avenue in the 90670 zip code in Santa Fe Springs, CA. It is operated by a private non-profit organization.
-La Centers For Alcohol And Drug Abuse lacada provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
-Some of the treatment approaches used by La Centers For Alcohol And Drug Abuse lacada include CBT, brief intervention and motivational interviewing.
-La Centers For Alcohol And Drug Abuse lacada provides IOT, outpatient drug services and outpatient methadone/buprenorphine/naltrexone treatment.
+La Centers For Alcohol And Drug Abuse lacada provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by La Centers For Alcohol And Drug Abuse lacada include matrix model, CBT and motivational interviewing.
+La Centers For Alcohol And Drug Abuse lacada provides regular outpatient drug treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient drug services.
 It also provides residential treatment for drug abuse.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Other addiction treatment offered includes general addiction disorder treatment.

 Address: 11015 Bloomfield Avenue, Santa Fe Springs, CA 90670